-Can aging be stopped?
-No, but here’s a better question to ask: Can aging be slowed?
+Can we stop aging?
+No, but here’s a better question to ask: Can we slow aging?
 The answer to that question is an emphatic, “Yes!”
 Chronological aging starts from the moment you’re born and nobody can stop that clock from ticking.
 But there’s also biological aging and scientists have discovered powerful molecular mechanisms for cellular repair and rejuvenation built into our DNA called Adaptive Cell Stress Response Pathways (ACSRPs).
-When triggered, ACSRPs can induce anti-aging cellular activity that can increase energy, lifespan, and resistance to disease, as well as improve mental and physical performance.
+These biological pathways exist in all of us, and when triggered, they can protect, enhance, and even restore our health.

 It has been said that “age is just a number.”
 That’s only true if you are in good health.
 People are supposed to look good, feel good, and function correctly for a lifetime.
 But most don’t.
 Americans have gotten so used to seeing unhealthy people, they think it’s normal.
 But it’s not!
 We need to understand that the “normal” state of humans is not being sick, not taking countless medications, and not visiting the doctor’s office on a frequent basis.
 The normal human condition is to be lean and fit, energetic, and active.